Scotland Holiday & Dolphin Watching July 2004 - page 1

 |

-Looking the other way from the last picture, we see Mike admiring the view
+...the other way from the last picture, we had an admirable view across

 Firth.
 Our holiday cottage was certainly in a lovely setting.